red-kite-solutions/stalker/docs/docs/development/implementing-jobs.md

 ### Job Output

-Jobs communicate by sending log messages to the orchestrator's API.
-To do so, it is easier to use the provided [Software Development Kit (SDK)](./sdk.md)
+Jobs report findings and logs using [Red Kite's Job SDK](./sdk.md).

 ## Types of jobs

 Several types of jobs are supported in Red Kite.
-These job types have several advantages.
+These job types have advantages and drawbacks.
 Some types are more flexible, some are faster to implement.

 The types of jobs: